KangWooJu/KangWooJu/README.md

 ## 📫 Contact

-Feel free to reach out or connect!
-You can find me on [Velog](https://velog.io/@space1102/posts), or leave a message via GitHub.
+Feel free to send me an email at space1102@naver.com. or leave a message via GitHub!

 ---